lloydkevin/hugo-wd/content/post/2008-05-30-ie-css-min-height-hack.md

 #### Solution/Hack One

-Since, IE doesn&#8217;t understand min-height, we have to force a regular _height_ on the element that the other browsers can&#8217;t see:
+Since, IE doesn't understand min-height, we have to force a regular _height_ on the element that the other browsers can't see:

 <pre class="brush: css; title: ; notranslate" title="">#box {
 	min-height:100px;